KDool/Jobs-Recommendation-System/README.md

 The username/password to access MongoDB is mongoadmin/admin
 ## Windows Crawler
-- Pull this repository and run the search.py for searching User ID and Job ID
+- Pull this repository and run the employee.py and jobs.py for searching User ID and Job ID
-- run the extract_user.py for crawl user data
+- run the extract_skills.ipynb,extract_userProfile.ipynb for crawling user data
-- run the extract_job.py for crawl job data
+- run the extractJD.ipynb for crawling job data

 ## Data Pre-processing
 ##### Clean and extract noun phrases from text.